 The Reasons For Using Pool Shock?

-We generally use pool shock to remove chloramines and combined chlorine molecules.
+We generally use shock to remove chloramines and combined chlorine molecules.
 After heavy use of pool water, lots of waste and bacteria remain in pool water.
 You can eliminate waste and bacteria using pool shock.
-The Reasons for using pool shock are given below.
+The Reasons for using this shock are given below.

 To remvoe bather waste and bacteria